rickymoorhouse/track-school-guidance/guidance-for-schools-colleges-and-local-authorities-on-maintaining-educational-provision.md

 ### Local and national government

-This only includes:
+This only includes those administrative occupations essential to the effective delivery of:

--   those administrative occupations essential to the effective delivery of the coronavirus (COVID-19) response
+-   the coronavirus (COVID-19) response, and the delivery of and response to EU transition
--   or delivering essential public services, such as the payment of benefits, including in government agencies and arms length bodies
+-   essential public services, such as the payment of benefits and the certification or checking of goods for import and export (including animal products, animals, plants and food), including in government agencies and arms length bodies

 ### Food and other necessary goods